-- Two 400 bed facilities: North Central Regional Jail (NCRJ) and Western Regional Jail (WRJ) - This number includes available beds in the medical unit and inmate processing area.

-- Three 200 bed facilities: Central Regional Jail (CRJ), Potomac Highlands Regional Jail (PHRJ) and Northern Regional Jail (NRJ) - The remaining five facilities are classified as 300 bed facilities and (SCRJ) is one of those facilities. - The capacity of the facilities are laid out as follows. - 200 = 192+medical and holding - 300 = 288+medical and holding - 400 = 384+medical and holding
+- Two 400 bed facilities: North Central Regional Jail (NCRJ) and Western Regional Jail (WRJ) This number includes available beds in the medical unit and inmate processing area. - Three 200 bed facilities: Central Regional Jail (CRJ), Potomac Highlands Regional Jail (PHRJ) and Northern Regional Jail (NRJ) - The remaining five facilities are classified as 300 bed facilities. - The capacity of the facilities are laid out as follows. - 200 = 192 + medical and holding - 300 = 288 + medical and holding - 400 = 384 + medical and holding